Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 The Ball3DAgent subclass defines the following methods:

-* `Agent.OnEpisodeBegin()` — Called when the Agent resets, including at the beginning of a session.
+* `Agent.OnEpisodeBegin()` — Called when the Agent resets, including at the beginning of the simulation.
 The Ball3DAgent class uses the reset function to reset the agent cube and ball.
 The function randomizes the reset values so that the training generalizes to more than a specific starting position and agent cube attitude.